questdb/questdb.io/docs/guides/working-with-timestamps-timezones.md

 title: Timestamps and time zones
 description:
-  This document describes how to work with time zones in QuestDB, including hints how to convert timestamps to UTC, to a specific time zone or by an arbitrary offset.
+  This document describes how to work with time zones in QuestDB, including hints how to convert timestamps to UTC, to a specific time zone or by a UTC offset value.
 ---

 When working with timestamped data, it may be necessary to convert timestamp